Updated: 2 days ago

 Just as we intellectually appreciate the value of exercise and diet, so do we understand the value of sleep.
 Because I have sleep apnea, I am especially mindful to control what I can.
 The measures I've taken to ensure a good night's sleep are many.
 Much of what contributes to a good night's sleep is already included here: exercise, relaxation techniques, a proper diet, no late meals or drinks, a cooler body temperature, and brain-dumping.
 Others include sleep tape, sticking to a schedule and bedtime rituals: microjournaling, gratitude, meditation and self-hypnosis.
 I also practice deep breathing and retention before bed.
 Because of sleep apnea, my oxygen levels fall, but deep breathing techniques help improve oxygen efficiency.
 I found this more effective than the CPAP machine and get better sleep.

 What does not appear on my list of daily-dos are those things I do not do.
 I do not watch television.
 I am not on social media.
 I do not seek distractions or engage in meaningless activities.
 Nor do I stress myself with must-dos, including the disciplines listed here.
-If I don't get to them all, that's fine.
+If I don't get to them, that's fine.
 I cycle on and off routines; I modify them and adapt to changes.